 There are numerous actions that can cancel speed while in third person.
 Here are a few among many:

 Sometimes we want to reach a certain speed and then exit first person while keeping our speed.
 All of the following options will accomplish this:

 Entering the water (only if link has negative speed):

 After doing so link will keep traveling in the same direction he was while in first person.
 This is much easier for controlling link than pressing ZL

 The angle Link will be facing after pulling out the skull hammer or a bomb out of an item slide is the angle Link was facing when he last targetted or did a spin attack.

 An Inverted Item Slide will change the direction that Link is sent after targeting.
-Whereas with a normal forward Item Slide using the Grapple Hook, Boomerang, or Bow, targeting will send link to the left, an Inverted Item Slide forward using these items will send link to the right.
+Whereas with a normal forward Item Slide using the Grapple Hook, Boomerang, or Bow, targetting will send link to the left, an Inverted Item Slide forward using these items will send link to the right.
 Similarly, a normal forward Item Slide using the Hookshot sends link to the right, where an Inverted Item Slide forward using Hookshot sends link to the left.
 The speed that is gained while performing an Inverted Item Slide is negative - just like a normal item slide.

 At higher speeds the game has more issues calculating link's position which can lead to sequence breaks by bypassing collision

 Clipping through the ground requires a slope and is the most commonly used method for clipping.
 Every slope in the entire game leads to a ground clip at SOME speed.
 This clip requires charging either positive speed while facing down the slope, or negative speed facing up the slope.
 The speed value you clip at depends on the following factors: